aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/merge/_index.md

 1. Import the necessary classes.
 1. Reads a PDF files from the local file system.
 1. Upload the PDF files to the Aspose.PDF Cloud storage.
-1. Merging the PDF documents using the Aspose.PDF Cloud API.
+1. Merge the PDF documents using the Aspose.PDF Cloud API.
 1. Log the result to the console.
 1. Download the result if needed it